gooddata/gooddata-ruby/_posts/2013-12-01-get-started-part-2-your-first-project.markdown

 next_section: get-started/get-started-part-3-model
 prev_section: get-started/get-started-part-1-setting-up
 pygments: true
 perex: Spin up the example project to use in these tutorials.
-It only takes 5 minutes.
-Promise.
+5 minutes, and you are done!
 ---

 Now that you are all set up let's spin up an example Ruby project which we can use to explore the SDK in the remainder of this tutorial.